tech-camp-day/workshop-cookbook/en/2_Workshop_2.md

 ---
 __Explanation__

-Since the command to add points to a member will come in the format `เพิ่มคะแนน <member ID> <points to add>`, we need to extract the member ID and the points to add using:
+Since the command to add points to a member will come in the format `Add points <member ID> <points to add>`, we need to extract the member ID and the points to add using:

 ```js
 const [_, memberId, pointToAddText] = text.split(" ");